LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 5. Heading scope never crosses the boundary of its enclosing structural context.
 Within that context, the nearest authored composed-DOM wrapper that groups the heading with a following exposed target may cap the range earlier.
+An immediately following sibling branch that begins another authored heading or semantic context also caps the range, even when that heading has a deeper rank.
 The wrapper bounds membership and the visual indicator without becoming an additional structural context merely because it is a generic `div` or `span`.
 6. When an explicit sectioning element and its own heading describe the same range, collapse them into one context instead of producing duplicate nested contexts.

 Use `h1` through `h6` rank for native headings and a valid `aria-level` for an element with `role="heading"`.
 Ignore malformed or missing rank information rather than inventing a level.